About the Master of Public Health (MPH) program

 - Discovery involves scientific inquiry and scholarship, and provides the basis for critique, translation and dissemination of evidence in public health practice.

-- High impact refers to the data-driven capacity to analyze public health system operational performance and measurably improve the health of populations locally and globally.
+- High impact refers to the data-driven capacity to analyze public health system operational performance and measurably improve the health of populations.